Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D29

 Finished the Dynamic Procramming section of the Data Structures and Algorithms course, **and earned the course completion certificate**.

+### R0D30

+Started the Scikit-Learn section of the ZTM Machine Learning course, exploring the typical workflow of a Scikit-Learn project.